Tata Steel to close Welsh construction products unit

-LONDON Tata Steel (TISC.NS), the world's No. 7 steelmaker, will close its construction products business in South Wales due to weak activity in UK construction and public procurement, it said Friday.
+LONDON Nov 4 Tata Steel , the world's No. 7 steelmaker, will close its construction products business in South Wales due to weak activity in UK construction and public procurement, it said on Friday.

 The construction products business, based at the Llanwern site in Newport, currently employs 70 people and focuses on production of highways barrier systems for roads, parapets, floor-decking systems and lightweight frames for a variety of applications.